rvinas/grn_inference/README.md

 ---

 ### Next steps

+#### Modelling
-- [ ] **Implement cascade perturbation modelling with instrumental variables.** Using the base network, identify potential instrumental variables.
-Then run cascade perturbation modelling to 1) improve prediction performance of downstream nodes and 2) infer regulatory interactions for unperturbed transcription factors.
+- [ ] **Implement cascade perturbation modelling.** Run cascade perturbation modelling to 1) infer regulatory interactions for unperturbed transcription factors and 2) potentially improve prediction performance of downstream nodes.
 - [ ] **Condition model on endogenous TF expression.** The expression of downstream target genes not only depends on TF dose, but also on the endogenous expression of the TF.
 - [ ] **Constructing a base GRN using ATAC-seq specific to multipotent stromal cells.** We could then follow the CellOracle tutorial (see [here](https://morris-lab.github.io/CellOracle.documentation/tutorials/base_grn.html#option1-preprocessing-scatac-seq-data)) to construct the base GRN.
 Bonus points if you have ideas on how to improve CellOracle or SCENIC+ in this aspect.

+#### Evaluation
-- [ ] **Running baseline GRN inference methods.** It would be great to compare our current approach to existing methods including CellOracle.
+- [x] **Running baseline GRN inference methods.** It would be great to compare our current approach to existing methods including CellOracle.
 - [ ] **Alternative evaluation and interpretation of results.** We now evaluate GRN reconstruction performance using a ground-truth network.
 Can we assess if the models' predictions extrapolate beyond scTF-seq?
 In other words, can we validate our inferred network using an external dataset?
 Once cascade perturbation modelling is implemented, assess regulatory inference performance for unperturbed transcription factors.
+Incorporate our model to the GRETA ([paper](https://www.biorxiv.org/content/10.1101/2024.12.20.629764v1.full.pdf), [code](https://github.com/saezlab/greta)) benchmark.
 - [ ] **Downstream applications.** What are some cool downstream applications that this method can enable?